Trigger comparison

 Tracking API is meant for real-time, per-customer events—"manipulating customer and event properties."

-In a scenario, an "On event" trigger streams exactly one customer each time that event is tracked, letting the journey react immediately (for example, send financing options).
+In a scenario, an "On event" trigger streams exactly one customer each time the event is tracked, allowing the journey to react immediately (for example, by sending financing options).

 Best when: The external system can already send Bloomreach-ready JSON.
 No extra middleware needed.